Lokno/webp_begone/README.md

 Simply double-click the application.
 It will automatically find your Desktop folder, convert every file with the extension `.webp` to a PNG file of the same name, and delete the original file.

+# Why?

+webp is an excellent image file format that unfortunately still does not have wide-spread support.
+This utility allows a user to convert files they dragged out of a web browser to PNG files they can immediately use in their non-compliant application.

 # Dependencies:

 * nothings/stb/stb_image_write.h (https://github.com/nothings/stb)